owm111/hackneyed-x11-cursors/README.md

 Individual cursors can be made with `make <cursor_name>.<size>.<orientation>`, e.g.:

-* `make default.32.left` for a left-handed, 32x32-sized `default` cursor;
+* `make default.24.left` for a left-handed, 24px `default` cursor;
-* `make default.32` for a right-handed, 32x32-sized cursor;
+* `make default.24` for a right-handed, 24px cursor;
 * `make default.left` for a multi-sized, left-handed cursor;
+* `make default.24.png` for a 24px PNG only.
+PNG sizes aren't hardcoded, so you can specify any size you want;
 * or simply `make default` for a multi-sized, right-handed cursor.

 Parallel jobs (`-j`) are recommended (Inkscape is _slow_).

 If you don't feel like building it from source, grab the latest builds from [the "Releases" page](https://github.com/Enthymem/hackneyed-x11-cursors/releases) on GitHub, or from the artwork page on [openDesktop.org](https://www.opendesktop.org/p/999998/).
-Windows cursor files are available only on GitHub.

-Hackneyed's build system is simply a collection of shell scripts and a Makefile.
-It wasn't hard to write, and it shouldn't be hard to understand.
+Hackneyed for Windows can only be found on Github, although with a static hourglass.

 License
 -------
 Hackneyed is released under the MIT/X11 license.

 Credits
 -------